kata-ai/development-standard/general/production-level-code.md

 We spend a lot of time working on a feature that doesn’t exist yet and when it is not needed in the end, we sadly remove them.

->So, always implement things when you actually need them, never when you just foresee that you need them. - Ron Jeffries, XP co-founder
+>Always implement things when you actually need them, never when you just foresee that you need them. - Ron Jeffries, XP co-founder

-#### Small
+#### Write Small

 Software development is about breaking one system into smaller features, develops them, and combines them into a system that work each other.
 Generally, smaller unit makes it easier for us to read and understand the algorithm used or what it actually does under the hood.